 Furthermore, in a successful pregnancy discrimination claim, an experienced legal representative would prove that the employer was aware of the pregnancy and provide evidence of the discriminatory motive.

-Workers covered by pregnancy discrimination laws in California include:
+Los Angeles workers covered by pregnancy discrimination laws in California include:

 - Traditional full-time employees